IISRI in the Media

 A haptically-enabled virtual and augmented reality simulator for training fire fighters has attracted strong interest at the 2015 Interservice/Industry Training, Simulation and Education Conference (I/ITSEC) - the world's largest modelling, simulation, and training conference.

-The FlAim Trainer system was developed by researchers from Deakin’s Centre for Intelligent Systems Research (CISR), along with commercial collaborator, the US-based systems integrations company General Dynamics (GD) Information Technology.
+The FlAim Trainer system was developed by researchers from Deakin’s Institute for Intelligent Systems Research and Innovation (IISRI) formally the Centre for Intelligent Systems Research (CISR), along with commercial collaborator, the US-based systems integrations company General Dynamics (GD) Information Technology.

-CISR Director Professor Saeid Nahavandi and researchers, Dr James Mullins and Dr Kyle Nelson, joined GD’s stand, where the CISR-GD-designed “FlAim Trainer - Haptically Enabled Hot Fire Training System” was one of two innovative systems showcased.
+IISRI Director Professor Saeid Nahavandi and researchers, Dr James Mullins and Dr Kyle Nelson, joined GD’s stand, where the IISRI-GD-designed “FlAim Trainer - Haptically Enabled Hot Fire Training System” was one of two innovative systems showcased.

-Harvard University Professor Robert D. Howe has arrived at Deakin University to work on collaborative research links with the Centre for Intelligent Systems Research (CISR).
-"We are very excited to host this world famous Professor in medical robotics and haptics”, said Professor Saeid Nahavandi, CISR Director.
+Harvard University Professor Robert D. Howe has arrived at Deakin University to work on collaborative research links with the Institute for Intelligent Systems Research and Innovation (IISRI).
+"We are very excited to host this world famous Professor in medical robotics and haptics”, said Professor Saeid Nahavandi, IISRI Director.
 Three joint research collaborations in the field of haptically-enabled tele-operative systems have been initiated.
 Professor Howe also is an Honorary Professor of Deakin University.

-The Centre for Intelligent Systems Research (CISR) will collaborate with US-based systems integration company General Dynamics Information Technology to help improve its advanced robotics and simulation capabilities.
+The Institute for Intelligent Systems Research and Innovation (IISRI) formally the Centre for Intelligent Systems Research (CISR), will collaborate with US-based systems integration company General Dynamics Information Technology to help improve its advanced robotics and simulation capabilities.